-*A note about the partnership packages: Books are for the libraries’ collections and are not to be used as student prizes.
+A note about the partnership packages: Books are for the libraries’ collections and are not to be used as student prizes.
 If you cannot use the vinyl banner please give it to a library, school, business, or organization; you may also choose to return it to ICfL to re-distribute.

+>

-- Meet with principal(s) and school librarian(s) at up to three elementary schools to design collaborative plan and determine participation goals.
+> - Meet with principal(s) and school librarian(s) at up to five elementary schools to design Reading Challenge and determine goals.

+>

-Questions?
+> Questions?
 Email email@example.com